 Comments & Activity — User Guide

-Section titled “Comments & Activity — User Guide”From Version 8.1.2, rConfig 8 Activity system allows your team to collaborate directly within the platform — on Devices, Configurations, and Policy Definitions — without switching to email or external tools.
+Section titled “Comments & Activity — User Guide”From V8.1.2, rConfig’s Activity system lets your team collaborate directly on Devices, Configurations, and Policy Definitions, without switching to email or external tools.
+After reading this page, you can start and reply to threaded discussions, mention users or roles, react to messages, and manage everything from the Activity Inbox.

 You can: